Molecular Medicine Program

 Director: Tracey A. Rouault, MD

-Using mouse models and tissue culture, Tracey Rouault's Section on Human Iron Metabolism studies mammalian iron metabolism.
-Rouault previously identified and characterized two major cytosolic iron-regulatory proteins (IRP).
-Targeted deletion of each IRP in mice revealed that misregulation of iron metabolism resulting from loss of IRP2 causes functional iron deficiency, erythropoietic protoporphyria, anemia, and neurodegeneration, which adversely affects motor neurons in particular.
-The Section has also focused for years on mammalian iron-sulfur cluster assembly, initially because of its relevance to IRP1 regulation.
+The Section on Human Iron Metabolism, headed by Tracey Rouault, studies mammalian iron metabolism using mouse models and tissue culture.
+Rouault previously identified and characterized two major cytosolic iron-regulatory proteins (IRPs 1 and 2).
+Targeted deletion of IRP2 in mice revealed that misregulation of iron metabolism resulting from loss of IRP2 causes functional iron deficiency, erythropoietic protoporphyria, anemia, and neurodegeneration, which adversely affect motor neurons in particular.
+The Section has also focused for many years on mammalian iron-sulfur cluster assembly, initially because of its relevance to IRP1 regulation.
 IRP1–deficient mice develop polycythemia and pulmonary hypertension because of translational derepression of HIF2 alpha (alpha subunit of the hypoxia-inducible factor HIF2).
 Researchers in the Section characterized numerous mammalian genes involved in iron-sulfur cluster synthesis and developed in vitro and in vivo methods to assess iron-sulfur cluster biogenesis.
-The Section's discoveries may promote understanding and treatment of neurodegenerative diseases, especially Parkinson's disease and Friedreich's ataxia, and hematologic disorders such as refractory anemias and erythropoietic protoporphyria.
+The Section's discoveries may promote understanding and treatment of neurodegenerative diseases, including Friedreich's ataxia, and hematologic disorders such as refractory anemias and erythropoietic protoporphyria.
 The Section discovered that the use of Tempol, a stable nitroxide, prevents neurodegeneration in a mouse deficient in IRP2.
 Using newly developed antisense technology and genetic engineering of stem cells derived from patients with genetic diseases, the Section is pursuing studies to elucidate the pathophysiology and develop treatments for three diseases caused by defects in iron-sulfur cluster biogenesis, including Friedreich's ataxia, ICSU (iron-sulfur cluster assembly enzyme) deficiency myopathy, and GLRX5 (glutaredoxin 5) sideroblastic anemia, as well as mutations in the NFU (iron-sulfur cluster scaffold) gene.
 The Section is also studying cancers caused by mutations in succinate dehydrogenase subunit B and fumarate hydratase, with emphasis on understanding metabolic remodeling, including changes in iron metabolism that accompany the switch to aerobic glycolysis in cancer.
+In the past several years, investigators in the Section discovered an important mechanism by which iron-sulfur clusters are delivered to specific recipient proteins.
+Using the succinate dehydrogenase B subunit (SDHB), they discovered that the HSC20 co-chaperone directly binds to SDHB to include it an iron-sulfur cluster transfer complex.
+They identified a small peptide motif, LYR, which binds to the C-terminus of SDHB at several points.
+The LYR motif also is likely to be critical in aiding respiratory chain assembly factors to facilitate correct ligation of iron-sulfur clusters in complexes I–III.
+Investigators envision that discovery of this motif will lead to discovery of many more mammalian iron sulfur proteins than are now recognized, perhaps changing our understanding of numerous metabolic pathways and the redox state of normal cells.